dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 > You can also check the R version you’re using in RStudio by checking under the console tab (1) or the information shown in the console on start up (2) as shown in the image below.
-Or, you can use the function getRversion() in the console.
+Or, you can run the function getRversion() in the console.

 ![R version is shown under the console tab](./Images/R_version_number.png)